-A long long time ago, our hunter-gatherer ancestors didn't partake in weekly exercise classes.
+A long time ago, our hunter-gatherer ancestors didn't partake in weekly exercise classes.
 Instead, their daily survival required them to move diversely and frequently - hunt and track animals which in itself include climbing, chasing, walking long distances, expertise in weapons handling and carrying carcasses across a terrain that is usually not flat and predictable (like urban terrains), gathering food such as plants, fruits and tuber, fishing, carving weapons, preparing animals for consumption, building houses, migrating in different seasons etc.

 For something we pay to do once or twice a week for an hour and often in an unnecessarily fixed manner (move your arm this way, put your leg that way, keep your back straight, open your chest, straighten your knee etc.), our ancestors solved a multitude of 'complex' movement problems everyday due to necessity.
 All they could think of is 'get that fruit, spear that fish, carry this home, climb that branch, follow that animal etc.'

 Notice the difference - while modern fitness obsesses on having us adjust our own bodies (feeling for muscle groups and attaining the perfect form), our ancestors focused on manipulating things outside of themselves and their bodies adjusted to achieve those goals automatically.
 There is strong evidence that hunter-gatherers enjoyed excellent health and little diseases.

 In our classes, we follow the same approach - 'Can I climb that?
 What if I jump down here?
 Can I go through that hole?
 I need to dodge that'.
 In that process, fitness becomes simpler and our bodies move more easily, lubricating those joints and pumping blood circulation for good health.
 We'd also find that we can overcome more physical challenges simply by not over-analyzing.